Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 # 2. The Architecture

-### Folder Structure
+Toucaan's Design Principle: **"Everything that is used by an app, lives within the app!"**

-Displayed below is the folder structure of how Toucaan will organize _all_ the css that your application will require.
+### Base Structure

-**"Everything that is used by an app, lives within the app!"**
+Displayed below is the folder structure of Toucaan:

 ```bash
 project-root